 How long does it take to properly freeze fresh blueberries: Around 3-4 hours

-How long can you store them: They are best used within 6 months, but will remain good for around a year
+How long can you store them: It is best to use them within 6 months if you want to use them as fresh as possible.
+Though they will remain good for around a year.

 Note: While spreading the berries on the sheet, you can make sure they are not touching each other so they are frozen individually.
 This will also help the blueberries to freeze well without getting mushy.

 All you need to do is dump the berries in a cup of water at room temperature when you want to use them.
 One cup of blueberries takes around 5-10 minutes to thaw to their original consistency and texture.

 Do not forget to wash them before eating or adding to your recipes, since you froze them unwashed.